 Life brings challenges—but support is here

-The Office of Hawaiian Affairs (OHA) has set aside $6.1 million in emergency funds to help Native Hawaiian individuals and families who are struggling financially because of the federal government shutdown and the unreliability of SNAP (food assistance) benefits.
+The Office of Hawaiian Affairs (OHA) has set aside $6.1 million in emergency funds to help Native Hawaiian individuals and families who are struggling financially because of the federal government shutdown.

 This funding will provide immediate relief for those missing paychecks or losing essential support — ensuring our community is cared for during this difficult time.